-Almost there, the countdown is here with 10 days to go!
+We are almost there, the countdown is here with 10 days to go!
 Mike's surgery was a smashing success, we just have to give him a little time to rest and recuperate.
-We are getting a tremendous amount of items checked of the list while the kids are spending time with Grandparents in California and Alaska.
-We are actually making things up to add to the list since we have a little more time than we expected.
+We are getting a tremendous amount of items checked off the list while the kids are spending time with Grandparents in California and Alaska.
+We are actually making things up to add to the list since we have a little more time than expected.
+Take kids out of any equation and productivity increases exponentially!

 The following pages chronicle the journey of the sailing vessel Pelagic and her crew.
 We are a family of 5; Michael, Amy, Zander, Porter and Anakena, taking our 42' Hallberg Rassy as far as we can comfortably go in three years.
 We left Oregon in September 2014, participated in the 2014 Baja Haha, continued on through the Panama Canal, into the Caribbean, up the coast of the US to Maritime Canada and from there crossed the Atlantic.
 After an arrival in Ireland we toured Scotland, then sailed down to France, Portugal and on to Morocco.
 In January of 2016 we slowed down considerably and enrolled the kids in a local Spanish school in Sanlucar de Guadiana for a few months.
 In the spring of 2016 we crossed the Atlantic towards the Caribbean.
 We are now in the Pacific, officially on our way home, albeit via a very circuitous path.
 We are currently in French Polynesia and looking at weather windows to Hawaii before finally making landfall back in the Pacific Northwest.